Why Choose UCI

 UCI is committed to the discovery and dissemination of state-of-the-art education through research, teaching and creative expression in world-class programs that celebrate the connections between different disciplines.
 Students come to UCI to make a meaningful difference in the world and to engage in interdisciplinary work that will help them become tomorrow’s academic, business and political leaders.

 Located 40 miles south of Los Angeles and 90 miles north of San Diego, the campus is minutes from the ocean and just a short drive away from popular mountain resorts.
 With Orange County’s mild climate, it’s possible in the winter and spring months to play in the snow in the morning and swim with the dolphins in the afternoon.
 Featuring more than 40,000 acres of open space open to hikers, joggers and bikers alike, Irvine has been repeatedly ranked as the nation’s safest large city and has been named by Money magazine as one of the Top 25 cities to live in the United States.
-The city of Irvine has been ranked the safest city in the country for the eighth consecutive year.
+The city of Irvine has been ranked the safest city in the country for the 13th consecutive year.

 UC Irvine’s strategic plan attests to the campus’ commitment to graduate education: “UCI will attract the best graduate students in the U.S. and the world through programs that offer the opportunity to conduct cutting-edge research under the direction of renowned faculty.
 The university will provide students with state-of-the-art facilities, equipment and access to material and resources necessary for their work, and it will present opportunities for extensive interdisciplinary research outside their own departments.
 For those students who live and study on campus, housing and work spaces will create a quality of life unequaled even at other top-ranked universities.”